 Pension fund management fees are widespread, and they cover the admin costs of managing your pensions.
 Most of the management fees include investment charges which are typically the costs associated with researching and choosing the numerous assets your pension savings are invested in.

 You need to pay management charges once a year and pension providers charge them as either a flat fee or as a ratio of the value of your pension pot.
-The FCA2 regulates pension schemes and pension companies are permitted on charging various amount, and the more specialised your pension investment reserves are, the higher your pension fund will be.
+The FCA regulates pension schemes and pension companies are permitted on charging various amount, and the more specialised your pension investment reserves are, the higher your pension fund will be.

 Charges on pension plans are lower than on other investment schemes like ISAs.
 However, it’s crucial to consider the long-term effect that pension management charges can have on your pension savings before you choose a particular pension scheme.
 Low-fee pension schemes or those that decrease as your savings go up will allow you to keep more of your pension funds for retirement.

-With time, large management fees3 can drastically lower your savings amount, and you can figure out the amount you’re being charged by checking your pension plan or by speaking to your pension scheme administrator.
+With time, large management fees can drastically lower your savings amount, and you can figure out the amount you’re being charged by checking your pension plan or by speaking to your pension scheme administrator.

 Other Pension Charges